 In 2016 many of Dodds work was shown in the sculpture garden ‘Achter de Westduinen’ with one installation piece Inner Beauty remaining for an additional season in 2017.
 Julie became artist in residence at Prenton High School for Girls during that year too working with high school students on paper nature projects.

 She showed altered book work in England, New Jersey and Italy during 2017 with the work in New Jersey being featured on a news report with News 12 New Jersey looking at the Book Art: A Novel Idea exhibition at the Morris Museum in Morristown.
 Her work in New Jersey and Italy was on display entering 2018 and during 2018 she also showed more altered book work in New York at the Centre for Book Arts.
 She created a spring woodand themed window display using recycled books, magazines and newspapers and has just finished showing two of her paper installations in the Independants Biennial in Liverpool.
 Through her role as artist in residnec at Prenton High School for Girls Julie has developed 'The Fallen Oak Leaf Project' with the community in commemorance for the centernary of the end of World War 1, which is on display at the Williamson Art Gallery presently.
 She also developed a poppy worksheet that went into Primary Schools and ran workshops for the Wilfred Owen Commemoration leading up to November 11th when the poppies where installed in Hamilton Square Gardens, Borogh Road and Market Street.
-In December she has altered book work in an exhibition from the permanent collection of The WAH Center in New York.
+In December she had altered book work in an exhibition from the permanent collection of The WAH Center in New York.